Rolex Terminology and Definitions

 Turn-o-graph – rotatable, timing bezel on “thunderbird” model DateJust

 Ring command – patented name given to the sky-dweller and yachtmaster II bezels.
 The bezel itself interacts with the watch movement programming or “commanding” its function.

-Argentinian bracelet – for a period of time, some president bracelet were made in Argentina with stylistic changes to the buckle
+Argentinian bracelet – for a period of time, Argentina made some president bracelets with stylistic changes to the buckle

-Hecho in Mexico – for a period of time, some president bracelets were made in Mexico and stamped as such.
+Hecho in Mexico – for a period of time, Mexico made some president bracelets and stamped as such.